JasonArh/ATEM-Tally-Light/README.md

 They have links for further documentation as well.

 # Credits
-This version was initally designed by https://github.com/AronHetLam/ATEM_tally_light_with_ESP8266 Used with permission.
-Based on ATEM libraries for Arduino by [SKAARHOJ](https://www.skaarhoj.com/), available at Git repo: [SKAARHOJ-Open-Engineering](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering)
+This version was initally designed by https://github.com/AronHetLam/ATEM_tally_light_with_ESP8266 Based on ATEM libraries for Arduino by [SKAARHOJ](https://www.skaarhoj.com/), available at Git repo: [SKAARHOJ-Open-Engineering](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering)

 Inspired by [ATEM_Wireless_Tally_Light](https://github.com/kalinchuk/ATEM_Wireless_Tally_Light) (However, this works completely different)